.dwg: DWG support in freemium and free software

 As neither RealDWG nor DWGdirect are licensed on terms that are compatible with free software licenses like the GNU GPL, in 2008 the Free Software Foundation asserted the need for an open replacement for the DWG format.
 Therefore, the FSF placed the goal 'Replacement for OpenDWG libraries' in 10th place on their High Priority Free Software Projects list.
 Forked in late 2009 from libDWG, GNU LibreDWG can read all DWG files from version R13 on.
 But the LibreDWG library, offered under the GNU GPLv3, could initially not be used by most targeted FOSS graphic software, such as FreeCAD, LibreCAD and Blender, because of a GPLv2/GPLv3 license incompatibility.
 A GPLv2 licensed alternative is the libdxfrw project, which can read simple DWGs.
 Some of these CAD licenses were only fixed recently to be able to use LibreDWG's GPLv3.

 FreeCAD is a free and open-source application that can work with the DWG files by using the proprietary ODA File Converter for .dwg and .dxf files from the Open Design Alliance (ODA).
 The ODA also provides a freeware stand-alone viewer for .dwg and .dgn files, ODA Drawings Explorer, which runs on Windows, Linux, and Mac OS X.

 LibreCAD is a free and open-source 2D CAD application that can open DWG and DXF files using its own library.

+The quality of DWG format compatibility in these non-Autodesk CAD applications can be assessed using the Budweiser.dwg benchmark drawing.

 Autodesk DWG TrueView is a freeware, closed source, stand-alone DWG viewer with DWG TrueConvert software included, built on the same viewing engine as AutoCAD software.
 The freeware Autodesk Design Review software adds a possibility to open DWG files in Design Review to take advantage of measure and markup capabilities, sheet set organization, and status tracking.